Benefit Charge FAQs

 Puget Sound Fire uses a voter-approved two-part funding method authorized under Chapter 52.26 RCW.
-The two-part system includes a maximum property tax of $1.00 ($0.7068 in 2019) per thousand of assessed value and a benefit charge.
+The two-part system includes a maximum property tax of $1.00 ($1.00 on 2020) per thousand of assessed value and a benefit charge.

 What is a benefit charge?

 Why does Puget Sound Fire use the benefit charge funding method?

 The benefit charge provides a stable funding method to secure operating funds for the Regional Fire Authority that result in predictable revenues.
 A property tax system alone, only takes into consideration the value of the property and not the benefits provided by the Regional Fire Authority to specific types of property.